MGorin84/MariaGorin_T1A3/README.md

 These are a couple of wireframes I drew for the project.

+This one is for the Home page:

 ![Home page - wireframe](wireframe-home.png)

+And this was for the About me page:

 ![About me page - wireframe](wireframe-aboutme.png)

+### The Tech

+#### The code

+This Project is written on HTML and CSS.
+It contains five .html files and one .css stylesheet.

+I used w3 validator to validate HTML code and made corrections of errors followed by the results it gave me.
+I repeated the validation process following the correction of errors and it came up with no further errors or warnings.

+#### Deployment

+Netlify is used to make this project live.

+#### Subresource Integrity